Improving BERT with Syntax-aware Local Attention: Introduction

 In this work, we propose a \textbf{s}yntax-aware \textbf{l}ocal \textbf{a}ttention (\textbf{SLA}) which is adaptable to several tasks, and integrate it with BERT~\citep{bert}.
 We first apply dependency parsing to the input text, and calculate the distances of input words to construct the self-attention masks.
 The local attention scores are calculated by applying these masks to the dot-product attention.
 Then we incorporate the syntax-aware local attention with the Transformer global attention.
 A gate unit is employed for each token in each layer, which determines how much attention is paid to syntactically relevant words.
 We lift weights from existing pre-trained BERT, and evaluate our models on several single-sentence benchmarks, including sentence classification and sequence labeling tasks.
 Experimental results show that our method achieves consistent performance gains over BERT and outperforms previous syntax-based approaches on the average performance.
 Furthermore, we compare our syntax-aware local attention with the window-based local attention.
 We find that the syntax-aware local attention is more involved in the aggregation of local and global attention.
 The attention visualization also validates the syntactic information supports to capture important local regions.

-To summarize, this paper makes the following contributions: \begin{enumerate} \item SLA can capture the information of important local regions on the syntactic structure. \item SLA can be easily integrated to Transformer, which allows initialization from pre-trained BERT by increasing very few parameters. \item Experiments show the effectiveness of SLA on various single-sentence benchmarks. \end{enumerate}
+To summarize, this paper makes the following contributions: i) SLA can capture the information of important local regions on the syntactic structure. ii) SLA can be easily integrated to Transformer, which allows initialization from pre-trained BERT by increasing very few parameters. iii) Experiments show the effectiveness of SLA on various single-sentence benchmarks.